 We’ve been really lucky with some great spouts of weather recently.
 With the sun shining I was craving strawberries and cream.
 I then took it up a level and really fancied tucking into an Eton Mess.
 I’ve never made merignue before so this was a first for me too!
 By following this recipe I got it right and it tasted sooo good.
 All you need is a glass tumbler to serve it in!

-Recipe inspired by Good Food and Delia Smith
+Recipe adapted and inspired by Good Food and Delia Smith

 - 2 Egg Whites